Cost of Capital Meaning

 According to James C Van Horne, “A cut-off rate for the allocation of capital to investments of project.
 It is the rate of return on a project that will leave unchanged the market price of the stock”.

-According to Solomon Ezra, “Cost of Capital is the minimum required rate of earning or the cut-off rate of capital expenditures”.
+Solomon Ezra states, “Cost of Capital is the minimum required rate of earning or the cut-off rate of capital expenditures”.

 According to Hampton, John J., “The rate of return the firm requires from investment to increase the value of the firm in the marketplace”.